The body contains small amounts of fluoride, and the daily requirement for

 tooth decay in children and adults.

-Toxicity (Flouride Overdose):
+Toxicity (Fluoride Overdose):

 In high concentrations, fluoride is toxic and can cause death.
 Fluorosis is a condition